-Other short term or visiting staff and volunteers are made aware of the CP reporting procedures within the school and the School Code of Conduct
+Other short term or visiting staff and volunteers are made aware of the CP reporting procedures within the school and the School Code of Conduct.

-19. Staff Safeguarding Training and awareness
+20. Staff Safeguarding Training and awareness

-All staff have received and had time allocated to read and have the opportunity to seek advice or clarification about the current;
+All staff have received, had time allocated to read and have the opportunity to seek advice or clarification about the current:

-- Keeping Children Safe in Education Part 1 information for all school & College staff. - School Staff Code of Conduct. - The Child Protection Staff Reference guide.
+- Keeping Children Safe in Education Part 1 information for all school & College staff.

+- The School Staff Code of Conduct.

+- The school Child Protection procedures.